kryptokrona/kryptokrona-docs/docs/guides/Using-trtlbot-plus-plus.md

 It *does not* send the TRTL to your tipjar balance.
 It sends it *directly* to your **wallet**.
 This is to ensure that more and more TRTL is introduced into the ecosystem, rather than the same TRTL being circulated around.

 - If you try to tip someone who isn't registered, the bot will react with :sos: and PM them with instructions on how to register their wallet and tip.

 ## Security of trtlbot++'s tipjar (wallet)

-trtlbot++ was created and is owned by [@krruzic](https://github.com/krruzic)(@madk#1044  in the chat).
+trtlbot++ was created by [@krruzic](https://github.com/krruzic)(@madk#1044  in the chat) and then rewritten by [@BrandonT42](https://github.com/BrandonT42)(@Canti#6146), but hosted by krruzic still.
 When he was asked about the security of trtlbot++'s wallet, he said-

 "*the wallet is pretty secure.
 All ports are closed except 80, whatever minecraft is and my SSH port.
 The SSH has no root login and only two valid keys. ~~One of the keys is for an account that has no permissions to go anywhere but one folder (I may revoke this key)~~ *[This key has since been revoked]*.
 There are other security features but I don't want to reveal any possible attack surfaces by accident.*"